SeldonIO/seldonio.github.com/install.md

 The first time you run ```seldon-up.sh``` it may take some time to complete as it will need to download all the images from DockerHub.

-On successful completion you will have a standard Seldon installation with mysql, memcache and zookeeper running with the cluster as well as a single Seldon API server and Spark cluster.
-The appropriate seldon-cli commands would have be run to set up the deault settings and a "test" client.
+On successful completion you will have a standard Seldon installation with mysql, memcache and zookeeper running within the cluster as well as a single Seldon API server and Spark cluster.
+The appropriate seldon-cli commands would have be run to set up the default settings and a "test" client.

 # Next Steps<a name="next-steps"></a>